Common Alimony Issues

 Answering Questions for Divorce Clients Across NJ

 If you are seeking alimony from your former spouse—or if you are the one who will be paying alimony—you know this is a detailed and complex issue.
 You are not alone.
-At the Law Office of Steven P. Monaghan, LLC, our Monmouth County alimony attorneys have helped clients like you navigate the challenging waters of alimony for more than 30 years.
+At the Law Office of Steven P. Monaghan, LLC, our Monmouth County alimony attorneys have helped clients like you navigate the challenging waters of alimony for more than 60 combined years.

 Here are some common questions that most of our clients ask and our answers.